fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 > **Info**: You can also add some conditional logic to your flow.
 If you want your flow to do different things for different conditions, you can add one or more “If” nodes to your flow.
 For more information, see How do I add conditional logic to a flow?

 13. Click the **Response** in the flow to define the response that’ll be returned when the operation has completed successfully.
-Map the available fields from ‘Salesforce / Create contact’ to the response as follows: For the required response field ‘CustomerID’, map the Salesforce field ‘Contact ID’; optionally, map other fields to return their values in the response.
+Map the available fields from `‘Salesforce / Create contact’` to the response as follows:

+For the required response field **‘CustomerID’**, map the Salesforce field **‘Contact ID’**; optionally, map other fields to return their values in the response.

 ![](./img/api_flow_rev_response.png)